cerbos/cerbos-fastmcp/docs/policies.md

 # Policy design

-fastmcp-cerbos maps [FastMCP](https://gofastmcp.com/) operations to Cerbos resource actions.
+cerbos-fastmcp maps [FastMCP](https://gofastmcp.com/) operations to Cerbos resource actions.
 The default resource kind is `mcp_server` (override it with `resource_kind` or `CERBOS_RESOURCE_KIND`).